 Texas Has a Real Problem with Forensic Testing Accountability

-An El Paso Texas Department of Public Safety forensic analyst gets caught faking 22 blood results and the Texas Forensic Commission finds she was negligent.
+An El Paso Texas Department of Public Safety forensic analyst faked 22 blood results and the Texas Forensic Commission finds she was negligent.
 Faking blood results is not mere negligence.
 It is criminal and can ruin the lives of many.
 Let’s break this situation down to clarify the issue . . .

 What went wrong?

 A Texas Department of Public Safety forensic analyst, Ana Lilia Romero, had 22 blood samples to retest.
 Instead, she did a cut and paste job of the earlier test results.
 This is criminal misconduct, no mere negligence.
 Negligence occurs, for example, when you accidentally forget to record the storage room refrigerator temperature because you were in a hurry.
 Criminal Misconduct is reporting results for 22 tests that you did not perform.

 Why not count the first lab results?

 Well, protocol required that she retest the 22 blood samples because of equipment failure.
 Equipment failure is, obviously, a serious issue that can affect the results of a blood test.

 Who would actually go so far as to fake lab results?

 The general population would tell you that no one would.
-They would also tell you that if anyone ever did, their employer should fire them.
+Many of these same people would also tell you that if anyone ever did, the lab should fire them.
 Well, this pattern of criminal misconduct exists at the Texas Department of Public Safety.
-This is not the first time Texas DPS caught an analyst faking results or “dry labbing” (reporting results for unperformed tests).
-The Department did not fire the previous analyst.
-Neither was Ms. Romero (she resigned).
-Texas DPS caught another analyst switching results.
-Though these things can accidentally happen, the important thing is to get it right and catch it.
+This is not the first time Texas DPS caught an analyst faking results or “dry labbing”.
+The Department did not fire the previous analyst, nor did they fire Ms. Romero (she resigned).
+Though accidents do happen, the important thing is to catch the mistake and fix it.
 Questions arose as to this analyst’s truthfulness when questioned about the incident under oath in a court of law.
 Texas DPS decided to reassign this analyst to a different lab rather than have him continue to do blood tests in the Texas DPS Garland laboratory.